-PYONGYANG, North Korea (AP) -- North Korea announced plans Friday to blast a satellite into space on the back of a long-range rocket, a provocative move that could jeopardize a weeks-old agreement with the U.S. exchanging food aid for nuclear concessions.
+PYONGYANG, North Korea (AP) -- North Korea announced Friday it planned to blast a satellite into space on a long-range rocket next month, a move that could jeopardize a weeks-old agreement with the U.S. exchanging food aid for nuclear concessions.

-The North agreed to a moratorium on long-range launches as part of the deal with Washington, but it argues that its satellite launches are part of a peaceful space program that is exempt from any international disarmament agreements.
-The U.S., South Korea and other critics say the rocket technology overlaps with belligerent uses and condemn the satellite program as a disguised way of testing military missiles in defiance of a U.N. ban.
+The North agreed to a moratorium on long-range launches as part of the food deal with Washington, but argues that satellite launches are part of a peaceful space program that is exempt from international disarmament obligations.
+The U.S., South Korea and other critics say the rocket technology overlaps with belligerent uses and condemn the satellite program as a disguised test of military missiles in defiance of a U.N. ban.

 The launch is to take place three years after a similar launch in April 2009 drew widespread censure.

-In Washington, the U.S. State Department called the announcement of the launch "highly provocative."
+U.S. Secretary of State Hillary Clinton called the announcement of the launch "highly provocative."